OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/faqs/tfs/auth-types.md

 ## Description

-Out of the multiple authentication modes supported by Team Foundation Server (TFS)/Azure DevOps, {{SITENAME}} supports 2 modes.
+Out of the multiple authentication modes supported by Team Foundation Server (TFS)/Azure DevOps, <code class="expression">space.vars.SITENAME</code> supports 2 modes.

 ## Solution

-Following are the authentication modes that are supported by {{SITENAME}} for Team Foundation Server (TFS)/Azure DevOps:
+Following are the authentication modes that are supported by <code class="expression">space.vars.SITENAME</code> for Team Foundation Server (TFS)/Azure DevOps:

 * **Basic**
   * For Team Foundation Server (TFS), **Basic** authentication requires UserName prefixed with Domain Name and Password.
 For NTLM, **Basic** authentication mode is used.